Board Meetings will continue to take place at their current location within Penn Center (2601 N 3rd St) until further notice.

 The State Board of Auctioneer Examiners regulates the practice and licensure of auctioneers, apprentice auctioneers, auction companies, registered trading assistants and registered trading assistant companies within the Commonwealth of Pennsylvania to protect the public from misrepresentation incompetency, bad faith and dishonesty.
 It is the Board’s duty to issue, control auctioneer licenses, apprentice auctioneer licenses, trading assistant registrations, trading assistant company registrations and auction company licenses for individuals, partnerships, associations, limited liability companies and corporations who qualify for such.
 In addition, the Board oversees the preparation and administration of the examination to attain an auctioneer license.

-interpretations of the law or regulations, or any indication as to how the Board would vote on any given case or scenario.
+Please note that neither the Board/Commission, nor its staff or counsel, are permitted to provide legal advice or advisory opinions, including interpretations of the law or regulations, or any indication as to how the Board would vote on any given case or scenario.
 You are invited to contact a private attorney or professional organization for advice or guidance.

 New Application Fees and Renewal Fees Effective 12/10/2022, click here.

 Applications for reactivation of an inactive or expired license are now online.
 You must apply online by logging into your PALS account at www.pals.pa.gov.
 The reactivation application can be accessed by clicking on the green pencil icon found to the left of your license number.
 After clicking on the green pencil icon, a “Reactivation” button will appear, click on it and following the directions to reactivate your license.